Untitled

 Evaluation Criteria

-• Data analyses
+• Data and Graphing Interactives

-• Includes research on specific topics
+• Research on specific, prompted topics

-• Discussions on water/energy/ecological footprints
+• Discussions on water and ecological footprints

 • Condensed news stories